- The Festival

 So to enjoy everything this Nuit has to offer, climb aboard the Metro—open all night especially for the occasion!—and dive into some of our 200 cultural activities, most of them free, spread throughout the city.
 This Nuit promises to be dazzling!

-2000: Launched with the intention of revitalizing the city in winter, the MONTRÉAL EN LUMIÈRE festival was born.
+2000: Founded by Alain Simard, the MONTRÉAL EN LUMIÈRE festival was launched with the intention of revitalizing the city in winter.
 With Paul Bocuse and Charles Dutoit as honorary presidents, the 1st edition draws 200,000 visitors.

 2002: Almost half a million festival fans attend, including 400,000 people on the outdoor site for the Fête de la lumière and its fireworks display.